So, how much does it actually cost? Why doesn't our website have a price list?

 A: As a general rule, we do not.
-This is part of our "no hidden costs" pricing structure.
+This is part of our "no hassle" experience.
 What we quote you to fly the job and provide you with edited or unedited shots is what you pay, period.
 You are legally permitted to use the provided shots however you want, for as long as you want.
-Although exorbatant "licensing fees" are all too common of a practice in the drone photography industry, we do not believe in charging customers extra to actually use material that was shot specifically for them in the first place - especially when that material likely has no real value to anyone other than the customer that requested it.
+Although exorbitant "licensing fees" are all too common of a practice in the drone photography industry, we do not believe in charging customers extra to actually use material that was shot specifically for them in the first place - especially when that material likely has no real value to anyone other than the customer that requested it.
 With that said, we do retain the copyright to all footage and photography we produce and reserve the right to use it in our own marketing materials, unless other arrangements are made (see below).

-Notable exceptions to the above and situations in which we may charge a licensing fee or require attribution include: photography or video that will be used in state or national level print or television media, usage of photos that weren't originally taken for the party requesting use of them, truly unique photos that have value as stock/creative photography, a specific customer request for exclusive usage rights.
+Notable exceptions to the above and situations in which we may charge a licensing fee or require attribution include: stock footage, photography or video that will be used in state or national level print or television media, usage of photos that weren't originally taken for the party requesting use of them, truly unique photos that have value as creative photography, a specific customer request for exclusive usage rights.